wizardry-tools/content-wizard/README.md

   * Move/Rename Property on Results
   * Move/Rename Content Node on Results

-## Modules
+## Project Structure

-The main parts of the template are:
+### Modules

-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
+* ui.apps: Contains a basic app page and the Client Library for the Content Wizard.
-* ui.content: contains sample content using the components from the ui.apps
+* ui.content: contains the content that defines the app page in AEM and makes it accessible in the Tool Navigation.
-* ui.config: contains runmode specific OSGi configs for the project
+* ui.config: contains runmode specific OSGi configs for the project (this is installed with the optional `localDev` maven profile during build time)
-* [ui.frontend:](ui.frontend/README.md) a dedicated front-end build mechanism (React + Typescript)
+* [ui.frontend:](ui.frontend/README.md) a dedicated front-end build mechanism (React + Typescript + Vite + SCSS)
-* all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
+* all: a single content package that embeds all the compiled modules zips and is deployed to AEM.

-## How to build
+### How to build

 To build all the modules run in the project root directory the following command with Maven 3: